moond0wner/tg_bot_dota_informer/README.md

     2. The bot will prompt you to choose the language Russian or English.
     3. Select the suggested language and return to the main menu.

+### 5. Project support

+* Description: Project support via Telegram Stars.
+* * Interaction:
+    1. Click the "Support the project" button.
+    2. The bot will prompt you to select the amount you want to donate.
+    3. Select the suggested amount and proceed to payment.
+* Errors: The bot will notify you if an error has occurred and return the donated stars.

 ## Developers